 Pulmonary emphysema is defined as a pathological, permanent dilatation of distal airways (respiratory bronchioles, alveolar ducts, and alveolar sacs) due to the destruction of the walls of the airways without fibrotic changes.
 Emphysema destroys the essential ventilatory units and interrupts the gas exchange.
 Functionally, emphysema causes obstructive ventilatory defect evidenced in the spirometry and is included in the collective diseases of chronic obstructive pulmonary disease, commonly termed as COPD.
 Advanced emphysema is a common and serious cause of chronic respiratory failure and acute decompensation that could be life-threatening.
 Due to its high morbidity and mortality, recognizing and treating this condition in its early stages is vital.
 Emphysema is differentiated from interstitial pneumonia by the absence of fibrosis of the pulmonary interstitium.
 Notwithstanding, combined pulmonary fibrosis and emphysema (CPFE) has been documented as a separate clinical entity, in many patients with proven emphysema.
 Repeated exacerbations of emphysema and subsequent decompensation cause a rapid decline in lung function greater than expected from age.

-Emphysema, or the broader term COPD, which also includes chronic bronchitis, is a widely prevalent condition and have affected close to 250 million people around the world.
-In the United States of America alone, about 14 million people suffer from this disease.
-The incidence of COPD is slowly increasing with cultural increase in the use of cigarettes in the USA.
+Emphysema, or the broader term COPD, which also includes chronic bronchitis, is a widely prevalent condition and has affected close to 250 million people around the world.
+In the United States of America (USA) alone, about 14 million people suffer from this disease.
+The incidence of COPD is slowly increasing with a cultural increase in the use of cigarettes in the USA.
 The prevalence is also more in areas with higher environmental pollution.
 Coal workers' pneumoconiosis is another cause of emphysema, even in nonsmokers.
 The prevalence is slightly higher in males than females and is related to the degree of smoking.

 A typical patient with emphysema would be in their fifth decade or over, with extensive smoking history presenting with a chronic, productive cough and worsening shortness of breath.
 In advanced COPD, the symptoms progressively worsen interfering with the activities of daily living.
 They may also experience unintentional weight loss and would appear cachexic.
 In acute exacerbations, patients decompensate and usually have a cough with a copious amount of phlegm, extensive wheezing, and progress to hypercarbia with associated hypoxic respiratory failure.
 Patients typically demonstrate 'purse lip breathing' and can be visibly tachypneic and use their accessory muscles of respiration.
 Auscultation usually reveals reduced air entry.
 Cor pulmonale is a complication of long-standing emphysema and could cause symptoms and signs suggestive of right heart failure.
 The term 'pink puffers' is used to describe these patients as they are plethoric and have hyperexpanded (barrel-shaped) chest.
 They are not cyanotic in milder stages.
 On the contrary, patients with decompensated chronic bronchitis are referred to as 'blue bloaters' as they are cyanotic.
 Hemoptysis is very rare in COPD, and if present, more serious conditions including malignancy should be a consideration in an appropriate clinical setting.